 - Continue to Expand our Global Footprint.
 We plan to grow our business by leveraging our core competencies in the North American marketplace to further penetrate international markets.
-We intend to expand in new markets where a burgeoning middle class has consumer-facing companies in those geographical regions needing marketing solutions that can help them acquire new customers and increase customer loyalty.
-In 2011, we expanded our global reach by increasing our investment in CBSM-Companhia Brasileira De Servicos De Marketing to 37%.
-CBSM is the operator of the dotz coalition loyalty program in Brazil.
-In 2012, dotz is expected to expand the number of regions in Brazil that it currently operates.
+We intend to expand in new markets where a burgeoning middle class has consumer-facing businesses in those geographical regions needing marketing solutions that can help them acquire new customers and increase customer loyalty.
+Our investment in CBSM-Companhia Brasileira De Servicos De Marketing, the operator of the dotz coalition loyalty program in Brazil, is 37%.
+In 2012, dotz expanded the number of regions in Brazil in which it operates by entering into three additional regions and now operates in five markets with more than six million customers enrolled in the program.
+We expect to enter into five additional markets in Brazil during 2013.
+We also have a 34% ownership interest in Direxions Global Solutions Private Ltd., a loyalty, CRM solutions and data analytics provider in India.
 Global reach is also increasingly important as our clients grow into new markets, and we are well positioned to cost-effectively increase our global presence.
 We believe continued international expansion will provide us with strong revenue growth opportunities. - Optimize our Business Portfolio.
 We intend to continue to evaluate our products and services given our strategic direction and demand trends.
 While we are focused on realizing organic revenue growth and margin expansion, we will consider select acquisitions of complementary businesses that would enhance our product portfolio, market positioning or geographic presence.
-In 2011, we acquired Aspen, one of the leading marketing services firms in the U.S. This acquisition expanded our agency depth and capabilities; additionally, it added a new and well established vertical in automotive.
+In November 2012, we acquired the Hyper Marketing group of companies, or HMI, a marketing services agency.
+This acquisition expanded Epsilon's agency depth and capabilities; additionally, it added key verticals such as energy, fitness, quick service restaurants and technology.